los-angeles-max-group/meetups/meetup_2023-02/readme.md

 ### jit.gl.bfg Roundup (C74 blog)
 Check out [this article](https://cycling74.com/tutorials/the-great-jit-gl-bfg-round-up) on the Cycling '74 blog where you can get jit.gl.bfg patches made by C74 employees

+### stein_bfg-motion-examples
+Some basic examples of extracting motion data and converting from jitter to Max to be used anywhere you need an interesting modulation source

+### stein_bfg-matrix-sequencer
+This patch uses jit.gl.bfg to generate a texture in 2 dimensions.
+It then reduces the size of the jit.bfg matrix and converts its pixel values to a Max list using jit.spill.
+A sample is sliced into equal parts amounting to the pixel total of the resized jitter matrix.
+Each pixel value is used to control the amplitude of its corresponding sample slice in the mc.groove player below.
+This patch includes an example using jit.bfg and also one using its sibling jit.gl.bfg, showing how to convert from GL textures to Jitter matrices to Max lists.

 ### meyer_simplex_2dwavetable.maxpat
 Make a wavetable synth with jit.bfg.